 We recommend the following steps to restore any default settings after a power down.
 Please _do not_ attempt to remove LockDown Browser or perform any other restore methods before doing the following steps.

-1) If you have LockDown Browser - Windows version 2.0.1.01 or newer, you can restore your settings after a power down and restart by adding a " /restore" to the LockDown Browser shortcut.
+1) You can restore your settings after a power down and restart by adding a " /restore" to the LockDown Browser shortcut.

 - Download and install the latest LockDown Browser application for Windows.

 - Right click on the "LockDown Browser" desktop shortcut in Windows and select "Properties".